All Language & Adventure Programmes Include:

 If you have them

 If you have a wetsuit (full length only), booties or wet shoes, waterproofs, hiking shoes etc feel free to bring them, but do not get them especially for this trip.
 You can bring phones, iPods, guitars etc. if you wish but it is entirely at your own risk.

-Anything very expensive and new unless told otherwise.
+Anything very expensive.
 You are here to have a great adventure but you will be outside in water and mud and you will be too busy laughing to remember that you can’t get you designer shoes dirty.
 There will be a ‘what to pack’ section on the information sheet that students receive from their teacher once a tour is booked.